david-borge/online-store/README.md

 # Online Store

 <!--
-    TODO: prevent regular commits to master (ONLY allow merges from other branches, like develp)
     TODO: fix SSR for dinamic content (loaded by HTTP Request, like a Product info) This is a BIG refactor, since, according to GPT:
             1 Use Angular Universal: Your project already has SSR setup (main.server.ts, server.ts).